x8699876/FastCopy/README.md

 ## FastCopy

-* A very handy tool for copying or backup a large set of directories and files, recursively, i.e. all the sub directories under will be copied over to the target.
-Support all the hidden and system files, long file names, file names of all languages.
+A very handy tool for copying or backing up large sets of directories and files recursively—that is, all subdirectories are copied to the target.
+It supports hidden and system files, long file names, and file names in all languages.

-* Fast!
-Use multiple workers to copy from/to the SSD drives.
+**Fast performance**: Uses multiple workers to copy data to and from SSD drives efficiently.

-* Support mounted external drives on Mac.
+**External drive support**: Works with mounted external drives on macOS.

-* A Drive speed tester/Benchmark tool.
+**Drive speed tester / benchmark tool**:
-The fastcopy reports real life file copying speed for various file size groups.
-You will notice the transfering speed of large files and smaller files are quite different.
-Used in combination with the synthetic drive benchmark tools such as the CrystalDiskMark and Anvil's Storage Utilities, you'll have a better picture of your system's performance.
+FastCopy reports real-world file transfer speeds across different file size groups.
+You’ll notice that transfer speeds for large files and small files can differ significantly.
+When used together with synthetic benchmark tools such as CrystalDiskMark and Anvil’s Storage Utilities, it provides a more complete picture of your system’s storage performance.

-* Cross platform support: Windows, MacOS, Unix/Linux where JRE is supported.
+**Cross-platform support**: Available on Windows, macOS, and Unix/Linux systems where a JRE is supported.

 ## Download